 Micheali's projects are conceptually driven, yet aesthetically elaborated.
 He creates mesmerizing images, rich in details and references, and sends them overseas to be hand-woven on luxurious fabrics by traditional crafters.

-His work raises questions of Orientalism, identity politics, and global economy.
+His art raises questions of Orientalism, identity politics, and global economy.